Many job seekers get in a rut, spinning their wheels. Their executive resume may be sabotaging their efforts.

 Rely on the personal branding work you’ve done to help you define and differentiate what makes you a better fit than the other candidates.

-3. You’re spending 80% of your time sending your resume in response to job listings on job boards and company websites.
+3. You’re spending the majority of your time sending your resume in response to job listings on job boards and company websites.

-Did you know that something like only 10-20% of executive jobs are landed through job boards?
+Did you know that only a small percentage of executive jobs, especially at the top levels, are landed through job boards?

 Why would you spend the vast majority of your time on a method that yields such dismal results?

-4. Your resume is getting lost in Applicant Tracking Systems (ATS).
+4. Your executive resume is getting lost in Applicant Tracking Systems (ATS).

-ATS are deeply flawed and can even overlook the absolute best fit candidates, if those people didn’t know how to structure and build an ATS-friendly resume that sails through the system.
+ATS can be flawed and there are something like 200 different ATS.
+The software can even overlook the absolute best fit candidates, if those people didn’t know how to structure and build an ATS-friendly resume that sails through the system.